Thirsk: Bell, Industrial Revolution and modern

 In that year, it was sold by James, Earl of Derby to Ralph Bell of Sowerby, "whose descendants thereafter held the manor".
 It remained in the Bell family into the 20th century.

 Thirsk Hall in Kirkgate is a grade II* listed three-storey town house built in 1720 and extended in 1770 by York architect John Carr.

-A 1767 Act of Parliament provided for building a navigable waterway to the town from the River Swale along Cod Beck.
+A 1767 act of Parliament, the Codbreck Brook Navigation Act 1766 (7 Geo.
+3. c.
+95) provided for building a navigable waterway to the town from the River Swale along Cod Beck.
 The project ran out of funds and was never completed, although remains can be seen of the wharf and a lock near Lock Bridge.

 A 'squalid' but 'humane' poorhouse, for up to 40 paupers of the parish, was established in 1737 between Long Street and St James Green.
 One hundred years later in 1837, the Thirsk Poor Law Union was formed to serve the wider district.
 Despite mob protests and the 'burning of effigies', it erected a workhouse on Sutton Road in 1838, initially with a capacity of 120 beds.
 At the time of the 1881 census, there were 81 residents, including staff and inmates.
 The building was used for military and first-aid purposes during World War II.
 Before conversion to housing, it was used to rear chickens and as a factory.

 A rail crash occurred at Manor House signal box on 2 November 1892, on the North Eastern Railway about 3 mi north of Thirsk railway station, when an express train collided with the back of a goods train, both heading south in fog.
 There were 10 people killed and 43 injured.
 Another took place on 31 July 1967 on the East Coast Main Line.
 On that occasion an express train travelling north collided with a derailed freight train.
 Seven people were killed and 45 injured.